 Scheduled Finish – Start date recommended by Project 2010, read only field

-Scheduled Duration - a Finish date recommended by Project 2010, read only field
+Scheduled Duration - a entered duration or value calculated by Project 2010, read only field

 When assignments are created for manually scheduled tasks, only the duration field is part of the calculation and work is not considered.
 The assignment will also use the availability of the resources as well as the assignment unit to calculate the assignment.

-In the first example below, the fixed work task is using was automatic scheduling mode.
+In the first example below, the fixed work task is using automatic scheduling mode.
 1 resource is assigned to a task that has 200 hours of work.
 The value in the duration column before the resource was assigned was 1.
-The result is 25 days of work to pack boxes calculated by the scheduling engine.
+The resulting calculation is, 25 days of work to pack boxes using a single resource.